Norman Zammitt: Band paintings (1974–1988)

 In an email, Michael Govan, the director of the Los Angeles County Museum, went so far as to nominate some artists for eventual White House display.
 A “Norman Zammitt sunset would be beautiful."

-Fractal/chaos paintings, 1988–1992, 9 works
+Fractal/chaos paintings (1988–1992)

-In this series of paintings, Zammitt began exploring the effects of the chaos theory while maintaining the concepts and techniques of color relativity he developed in earlier work.
+In this series of nine paintings, Zammitt began exploring the effects of the chaos theory while maintaining the concepts and techniques of color relativity he developed in earlier work.
 Differing orders of color mixtures were painted in a spontaneous and chaotic way to bring about relationships that intertwined, intermixed and interpenetrated with each other.
 The color relationships were kept in their logarithmic order but their application on the canvas was brought together through the spontaneous drawing and painting of shapes resembling the fracturing, cracking and the breaking up of space.